Dagenham East tube station

-Dagenham East (/ˈdæɡənəm ˈiːst/) is a London Underground station in Dagenham in the London Borough of Barking and Dagenham, East London.
-It is on the District line, between Dagenham Heathway and Elm Park stations.
+Dagenham East (/ˈdæɡənəm ˈiːst/) is a London Underground station in Dagenham in the London Borough of Barking and Dagenham, east London.
+It is on the District line between Dagenham Heathway and Elm Park stations.
 It is 6.4 km along the line from the eastern terminus at and 18.3 km to in central London.
 The station was originally opened as Dagenham on 1 May 1885 by the London, Tilbury and Southend Railway on a new direct route from London to Southend that avoided Tilbury.
 The station was rebuilt in 1932 by the London, Midland and Scottish Railway and an additional pair of platforms were constructed to serve the electric District Railway local service which was extended from to Upminster.
 The station was renamed Dagenham East in 1949.
-The London—Southend service was withdrawn and the original platforms abandoned in 1962.
+The London–Southend service was withdrawn and the original platforms abandoned in 1962.
 The station is of a similar design to those constructed at Becontree and Hornchurch.
 It is in London fare zone 5.

 History

 The original 1854 route of the London, Tilbury and Southend Railway (LTSR) passed through the south of the parish of Dagenham, much closer to the River Thames.
 The nearest station was at Rainham.
 Between 1885 and 1888 a new route authorised as the Barking and Pitsea Railway was constructed.
 It provided a direct service from Fenchurch Street to Southend, avoiding Tilbury.
-The George Hopkins designed station at Dagenham opened on 1 May 1885.
+The George Hopkins-designed station at Dagenham opened on 1 May 1885.
 Through service to Southend commenced on 1 June 1888.
 The Whitechapel and Bow Railway opened in 1902 and allowed through services of the District Railway to operate as far as Upminster.
 The District Railway converted to electric trains in 1905 and services were lost at Dagenham as they were cut back to East Ham.
 (Note: Electric service was extended to Barking on 1 April 1908.)
 The LTSR was purchased by the Midland Railway in 1912.
 It was amalgamated into the London, Midland and Scottish Railway (LMS) on 1 January 1923.

-The District Railway electric service was extended east from East Ham to Barking in 1908.
+Dagenham was served by the jointly-operated District/LMS through trains until September 1932, changing from electric District to steam LTSR locomotives at Barking.
 Delayed by World War I, an additional pair of electrified fourth rail tracks were extended by the London, Midland and Scottish Railway to Upminster and services of the District resumed at Dagenham in 1932.
 To coincide with the introduction of electric services, the station was rebuilt with two additional platforms and a new ticket office spanning the tracks facing onto Rainham Road.
 The station was built to the designs of LMS architect William Henry Hamlyn, drawing inspiration from London Underground station architecture.
 Electric train service was initially a train every 10 minutes at peak times and every 20 minutes off-peak.
+Trains were able to terminate at Dagenham in the down local platform and return in service westbound.
+Between the electric local and steam through tracks an electric siding was provided.
+(Note: The siding was removed as part of works to separate the electric and through lines in 1959–1960.)